WebOfTrustInfo/rwot7-toronto/draft-documents/resource-integrity-proofs.md

 ### Scheme Agility
 Resource Integrity Proofs make no assumptions on the URL scheme used.
 This scheme agility means that one can enable verification of the integrity of a resource using any URL scheme with any content type.

-## Exemplary Use Case

-### Meeting Regulatory Compliance
-Organizations must provide documentation to regulators in order to maintain compliance.

-We can implement software to meet the full requirements of this use case by adding RIPs to the already composable Lego-like ecosystem of interoperable decentralized technologies such as DIDs, VCs, and OCAPs -- and by combining this ecosystem with a cryptographically auditable system, such as a blockchain.

-When an organization is preparing supporting documentation to meet compliance, they can post one or more RIPs and an OCAP for accessing each resource to a blockchain.
-This OCAP only grants access to the regulator and only to the specific items and for the duration that they need.
-Posting the RIP to a blockchain enables discoverability of the resource and establishes a proof of existence.
-The tamper-evident characteristics of the blockchain prove that the data existed at some point in the past, establishing trust via the cryptosystem rather than requiring it in the organization.
-The regulator then uses the delegated OCAP to dereference the url in the RIP and to ensure the data was not changed since the time of submission.

 ## Data Model
 The Resource Integrity Proof (RIP) is a data model built using the [Linked Data Proofs](https://w3c-dvcg.github.io/ld-proofs/) specification.
 It can be represented using many different syntaxes; examples are given here in JSON-LD, N-Quads, and in a simple table.